 4. There are a lot of arguments for atheism which portray Faith as insultingly simplistic.
 These arguments fail to acknowledge the power of existentialism over rationalism, and the overriding experience of the common man.
 The argument attempts to be rational but fails to be either relationally or rational.

-As an example, the argument that no-one of any faith believes in all the gods that ever were is completely inaccurate.
+As an example, there is an atheist argument that people of faith do not believe in all the gods that ever were.
+But this is completely inaccurate.
 It would be like the suggestion that a married woman cannot possibly acknowledge the existence of any other man.

 Knowing God, or being known by God in the bible is the same thing as having intercourse with Him.
 In that sense it is English which is failing us, not the bible.
 I could state that I know God and I know the devil.
 One I know like a lover, and one I know in the same way that Batman knows the Joker.

 5. Humans have battled with the concept of the trinity, again I’m not sure why?
 My wife and I are one, and yet we are separate persons.
 A board of directors is one, and yet they are separate persons.
-You could argue on the quality or the extent or the durability of the unity of a marriage or a board, but you could not deny it’s existence.
+You could argue on the quality or the extent or the durability of the unity of a marriage or a board, but you could not deny it’s existence, even the state treats a company as a person.
 The unity is a result of relational intimacy that may or may not include a legal agreement (which is another form of Relationally).

 One thing I learned very early on is not to ask Mom for what Dad has already said no to.
 Granted that I grew up in an unusually functional family, it leads me none the less to believe that this unity has in mind a ‘Platonic ideal’ unity, a perfect unity.
 In which it’s entities are perfectly protected, perfectly satisfied, entirely unified and yet still separate persons… forever.
-This is hardly academic, as a theory it finds it’s expression in nursery rhymes not in lecture halls, “… and they all lived happily ever after.”
-This is a delightfully original idea, mankind’s default state is to never have questioned the existence of happily ever afters.
+This is hardly academic, as a theory it finds its expression in nursery rhymes not in lecture halls, “… and they all lived happily ever after.”
+This is a delightfully original idea, mankind’s default state is to never have questioned the existence of happily ever afters, we only start doing that when we get to school, when we start suckling on the breast of the skeptics.

 6. Love is expensive even for God